 According to its constitution, the object of the Association is to “stimulate interest in and devise and implement ways and means for promotion of civic and general welfare” in these communities and to promote the best interests of the communities through cooperation with county and state officials and with other civic associations “of like purposes.”
 The Association goes about fulfilling these responsibilities in a variety of ways.

-The Association monitors and responds to commercial and residential development issues in Brookdale as deemed appropriate by the executive committee and Association membership.
+Development: The Association monitors and responds to commercial and residential development issues in Brookdale as deemed appropriate by the executive committee and Association membership.
 This is a very important function of the Association due to our proximity to the Friendship Heights and Westbard commercial districts and Metro, which makes Brookdale very attractive to commercial development interests.